Mesothelioma Surgery

 Diagnostic Mesothelioma Surgeries

 Diagnostic surgeries help get biopsies of diseased tissue.
 Sometimes these surgeries are noninvasive.
 They only involve small incisions and placing a small camera to find tumors.
-Doctors remove a tissue sample through the tiny incision.
+Doctors remove a tissue sample through a tiny incision.

 Other diagnostic surgeries are more invasive, full surgical procedures.
 Surgeons operate to get a better look at the extent of the disease.